 ARTISTIC DIRECTOR, BRENT 2020, LONDON BOROUGH OF CULTURE

-Lois is the Artistic Director of Brent 2020, London Borough of Culture and a consultant, writer, researcher and programmer working in the arts.
-She specializes in taking people and organisations through change and development with new approaches and strategic thinking.
+Lois is the Interim Director of Metroland Cultures, and was previously the Artistic Director of Brent 2020, London Borough of Culture.
+She is also a consultant, writer, researcher and programmer working in the arts.
+Lois specialises in taking people and organisations through change and development with new approaches and strategic thinking.
 Lois’ work in areas of cultural strategy with Associates is in collaboration with other academics, policy experts, curators and sector experts.
 Over 2018 she developed a cultural think tank, The Jennie Lee Institute, to imagine new cultural futures for the UK, engaging the voices of young people, artists and policymakers to extend the value of culture to all areas of the everyday.
 In addition to this Lois develops curatorial and research projects which are always artist and idea-led, working with artists to realise ambitious projects.
 This work also informs her strategic thinking in other areas, as she is increasingly working at the intersection of art and society.

 ARTS AND TEXTILES TEACHER, ALPERTON COMMUNITY SCHOOL

 ANDRIA ZAFIRAKOU MBE

 Andria has been teaching art and design at the Alperton Community School for 14 years.
 In 2018, she was awarded the Global Teacher Prize and has recently set up a charity called Artists in Residence to support the arts in education.
 Andria received an MBE in 2019 for her services to education.